anuramat/cfg/README.md

 - Modify `setup.sh`, if you don't want to overwrite files automatically
 - Comment out unwanted packages from `Brewfile`

-If you don't know/remember what some package does, it might be [here](packages.md)

 ## CLI
 ```sh
 # devtools